Rice-like complexity lower bounds for Boolean and uniform automata networks: Complexity lower bounds for -uniform networks

 \subsection{Assembling $q$-uniform networks}

 We prove Theorem~\ref{theorem:unifMainMSO} for any $q\geq 2$, based on arithmetical considerations generalizing the case $q=2$ presented in Subsection~\ref{ss:proof2}.
-The proof structure consists in applying Proposition~\ref{proposition:unifConstruct4} to obtain three $(k+1)$-graphs, then incorporte the saturating graph $\Omega_m$, and finaly reduce from \textbf{SAT} or \textbf{UNSAT} by constructing automata networks whose sizes are powers of $q$, thanks to the arithmetics from Theorem~\ref{theorem:interinfQ}.
+The proof structure consists in applying Proposition~\ref{proposition:unifConstruct4} to obtain three clique-decompositions of width at most $k$, then incorporate the saturating graph $\Omega_m$, and finally reduce from \textbf{SAT} or \textbf{UNSAT} by constructing automata networks whose sizes are powers of $q$, thanks to the arithmetics from Theorem~\ref{theorem:interinfQ}.

-One may remark from the condition of Proposition~\ref{proposition:unifConstruct4} on the size of $\tilde{G}_2\oplus\tilde{G}_3$ that the case $\ell=0$ will be important, and justifies its consideration in Section~\ref{section:lowerbounds}.
+One may remark from the condition of Proposition~\ref{proposition:unifConstruct4} on the size of $\tilde{\mathcal{C}}_2\oplus\tilde{\mathcal{C}}_3$ that the case $\ell=0$ will be important, and justifies its consideration in Section~\ref{section:lowerbounds}.
 It is required by our reasoning, in order to control the size of the initial solution to $\akbq{a}{b}{q}$.

-The other key ingredient consists in replacing the pumped part by its representative among $\{\sigma'_i\}_{i\in\int{s'}}$, which allows to bound the value of $a$ and apply Proposition~\ref{proposition:unifConstruct4} with a value of $x$ suitable for the subsequent use of the equivalent condition given by Theorem~\ref{theorem:equivCond} for the application of Theorem~\ref{theorem:interinfQ}.
+The other key ingredient consists in replacing the pumped part by its representative among $\{\tau'_i\}_{i\in\int{s'}}$, which allows to bound the value of $a$ and apply Proposition~\ref{proposition:unifConstruct4} with a value of $x$ suitable for the subsequent use of the equivalent condition given by Theorem~\ref{theorem:equivCond} for the application of Theorem~\ref{theorem:interinfQ}.

-\begin{proof}[Proof of Theorem~\ref{theorem:unifMainMSO}] The proof structure is analogous to Theorem~\ref{theorem:2NPhard}, with additionnal considerations to apply the arithmetics from Section~\ref{section:lowerbounds}.
+\begin{proof}[Proof of Theorem~\ref{theorem:unifMainMSO}] The proof structure is analogous to Theorem~\ref{theorem:2NPhard}, with additional considerations to apply the arithmetics from Section~\ref{section:lowerbounds}.
 The deterministic case is handled with the addition of $\chi$ as in Section~\ref{section:det}, in order to have graphs of out-degree $1$ all the way.

-Let $q\geq 2$, and $\psi$ be a $q$-arborescent (or $q$-non-trivial) MSO formula of rank $m$.
+Let $q\geq 2$, and $\psi$ be a $q$-cw-non-trivial (or $q$-non-trivial) MSO formula of rank $m$.
 Without loss of generality, assume that the saturating graph $\Omega_m$ from Proposition~\ref{proposition:saturatingGraph} (or Corollary~\ref{corollary:saturatingGraph}) is a counter-model of $\psi$, and let us build a reduction from \textbf{UNSAT} (otherwise consider $\neg\psi$ instead of $\psi$, and a reduction from \textbf{SAT} instead of \textbf{UNSAT}).